Gomeschian/spotify-random-playlist-maker/README.md

 # Spotify Random Track Playlist Maker

 ## Overview
-Creates or updates an eclectic Spotify playlist by trying random-ish search queries per the Spotify Web API's search endpoint ([Spotify API Search Documentation](https://developer.spotify.com/documentation/web-api/reference/search)).
+Creates or updates an eclectic Spotify playlist called "Random Tracks from All of Spotify" by trying random-ish search queries per the Spotify Web API's search endpoint ([Spotify API Search Documentation](https://developer.spotify.com/documentation/web-api/reference/search)).

 ## How to run
 1. Download or clone the repository.